backstage/backstage/plugins/vault/README.md

   # ...
   annotations:
     vault.io/secrets-path: path/to/secrets
-    vault.io/secret-engine: customSecretEngine # Optional.
-By default it uses 'secertEngine' value from configuration.
+    vault.io/secrets-engine: customSecretEngine # Optional.
+By default it uses the 'secretEngine' value from your app-config.
 ```

 The path is relative to your secrets engine folder.
 So if you want to get the secrets for backstage and you have the following directory structure: